mhartl/pivotal-github/README.md

 but I don't like having `master` and `origin/master` be different since that means you have to remember to run `git pull` on `master` some time down the line.)

+If you've already pushed the story, you'll have to force a subsequent push using

+    $ git push --force

+If someone else might already have pulled the branch, you should probably merge `master` instead of rebasing against it:

+    $ git story-push
+    $ git story-pull
+    $ git merge master

 #### Options

     Usage: git story-pull [options]